 "Even if you only whisper it to yourself, whisper it still: Tsuyoku naritai!
 I want to become stronger!"

-I'm always working on getting better in some way: getting tutored in proofs, building rationality skills, building a regular exercise habit, taking an improv class with my brother, or practicing empathy skills with Nonviolent Communication, or analyzing my own communication patterns so I can teach them to others.
+I'm always working on getting better in some way: getting tutored in proofs, building rationality skills, building a regular exercise habit, taking an improv class with my brother, practicing empathy skills with Nonviolent Communication, or analyzing my own communication patterns so I can teach them to others.

 Bouldering is like solving math problems with your body, which I find very satisfying.
 I also love to dance to electronic music in my room in my underwear, and at my desk at work or at a party.

 I give Homework Help at the library once a week to interact with kids more.
 While helping them, I try to empathize with whatever's going on in their lives and also lightly tease them sometimes.
 I think its fun when they tease me for being a nerd.